 The History of Christingles

-The idea of Christingles came from a Moravian Church in Germany in 1747.
+The idea of Christingles came from a Moravian Church in Germany on December 20th, 1747.
 The minister, John de Watteville, gave children at the service a lighted candle with a red ribbon around it.
 This represented Jesus being the light of the world and the final prayer of that first service was "Lord Jesus, kindle a flame in these children’s hearts, that theirs like Thine become".
 The custom went around the world with the church.
 Missionaries brought the Moravian Church to England in the late 1700s.
 In Moravian churches, the Christingle Service is usually held on the Sunday before Christmas or on Christmas Eve.

 A Christingle